Skip to main content

 2. Filing for Eviction

-If the tenant does not comply with the 3-day notice, the next step is to file for eviction in court.
-Once a judge grants an eviction order, a writ of possession will be issued, allowing the landlord to take back the property.
+If the tenant does not comply with the 3-day notice, landlords may file for eviction in court.
+A judge can grant an eviction order, enabling landlords to reclaim the property.

 3. Considerations Before Eviction